vegetableman/blog/content/posts/interfaces/index.md

 <a name="3">[3]</a>: You could argue that Shopify having an onboarding wizard does in fact make it a *journey tool*, atleast for  beginners.
 I beg to differ.
 The wizard is displayed as a completion marker, only pointing me to their documentation at each step, whereas the video tutorial mentioned above was much more helpful compared to the wizard.

+<a name="4">[4]</a>: For non-trivial or custom tasks, the customer can always opt for Shopify experts.

-<a name="4">[4]</a>: A cursory glance at the sheer number of tutorials for the shopify web application compared to the mobile app confirmed that for me.
+<a name="5">[4]</a>: A cursory glance at the sheer number of tutorials for the shopify web application compared to the mobile app confirmed that for me.

 {{< btm_script >}}